e-nikolov/thesis/notes/02021-internet-protocol.md

 #### Universal Plug and Play (UPnP)

+- Not always supported
+- Often disabled due to security and performance concerns
+  - Bugs in the UPnP implementation allowing remote attackers from outside the local network to configure port forwarding
+  - IOT devices
+    - might expose themselves to the internet via UPnP
+    - often designed to prioritize convenience over security
+    - sometimes use default admin user/password
+    - Too many ports being configured for forwarding might slow down the network
+    -

 #### Interactive Connectivity Establishment (ICE)

 *   Umbrella term covering STUN/TURN and other related techniques